 If you understand and use this ONE tool, I promise you'll never get lost in that jungle again.

 Freebie: Story Script Outline Template

-Enter your email and we'll send you a FREE story script outline template.
+Download your FREE story script outline template.

-Why is this the story outline template that works?
+1. Why this story outline template?

 That's a very good question.